 We believe that school doesn’t have to be boring; that if we challenge, excite, nurture, and engage the whole child, we can inspire a love of learning that will last a lifetime.

-A K-8 school for gifted and for academically talented students.
+A Y-8 school for bright and for talented students.